CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Rotavirus Vaccine (RV)

-Possible side effects: Fussiness; some babies may have mild, temporary diarrhea or vomiting.
+Possible side effects: Fussiness, and some babies may have mild, temporary diarrhea or may vomit

-What it prevents: This is a combination vaccine to protect against diphtheria, tetanus and pertussis (otherwise known as whooping cough).
+It prevents: This is a combination vaccine to protect against diphtheria, tetanus and pertussis.
 Diphtheria used to be a major cause of childhood illness and death.
 Now, it only occurs in a few cases a year, thanks to this vaccine.
 Tetanus is a serious illness that causes painful tightening of the jaw muscles.
-Pertussis, or whooping cough, is a highly contagious respiratory infection.
+Pertussis is also known as the whooping cough, a highly contagious respiratory infection.

-When baby gets it: At 2 months, 4 months and 6 months, and then again between 15 and 18 months and 4 to 6 years.
+When baby gets it: At 2 months, 4 months and 6 months, and between 15 and 18 months and 4 to 6 years.

-Possible side effects: Tenderness, swelling, redness, fever and/or loss of appetite within two days of receiving the shot.
+Possible side effects: Tenderness, swelling, redness, fever, loss of appetite within two days of receiving the shot

 Haemophilus Influenzae Type B Conjugate Vaccine (Hib)

-What it prevents: “Hib” disease, which is a harmful bacterial illness.
-You probably haven’t heard of it, but Hib was the leading cause of bacterial meningitis (a potentially deadly brain infection) in children before the vaccine was developed.
+It prevents: “Hib” disease, which you probably haven’t heard of, but it’s very harmful.
+Hib was the leading cause of bacterial meningitis in children before the vaccine was developed.
 Kids with Hib may suffer permanent brain damage or have serious complications, like pneumonia.

-When baby gets it: At 2 months, 4 months and 6 months, and then between 12 and 15 months.
+When baby gets it: At 2 months, 4 months, 6 months and between 12 and 15 months.

 Pneumococcal Conjugate Vaccine (PCV13)

-What it prevents: Streptococcus pneumoniae, an illness that can be serious and potentially lead to death.
+It prevents: Streptococcus pneumoniae, an illness that can be serious and even lead to death.
 It can cause blood infections, ear infections, meningitis and pneumonia in children.
 The vaccine protects children for three years, when they’re most vulnerable to the disease.

-When baby gets it: At 2 months, 4 months and 6 months, and then again between 12 and 15 months.
+When baby gets it: At 2 months, 4 months and 6 months, plus a booster given between 12 and 15 months.

-Possible side effects: Low-grade fever, redness and/or tenderness at injection site.
+Possible side effects: Low-grade fever, redness, tenderness at injection site

 Inactivated Poliovirus Vaccine (IPV)

-What it prevents: Polio, once a widespread epidemic that paralyzed and killed thousands of people.
+It prevents: Polio, once a widespread epidemic that killed and paralyzed thousands of people.

 When baby gets it: At 2 months, 4 months, 6 to 18 months and 4 to 6 years.